 Brisbane’s heritage places reflect aspects of our local history and culture.
-Heritage places range from the convict-era buildings in the CBD to the shops, schools, churches, factories and houses in our suburban landscape.
+Heritage places range from the convict-era buildings in the Central Business District (CBD) to the shops, schools, churches, factories and houses in our suburban landscape.

-Council introduced heritage listing as legislation in the 1987 Town Plan to protect a number of buildings in the CBD and some inner suburbs in response to community concern.
+In response to community concerns, Brisbane City Council introduced heritage listing as legislation in the 1987 Town Plan.
+The aim of heritage listing was to protect a number of buildings in the CBD and some inner suburbs.

 Council’s heritage listing process aims to identify and protect places of cultural heritage significance in Brisbane.
 There are over 2000 listed places on Brisbane's Heritage Register Database.
 These include:

 - sewer vents and fire hydrants.

 The Heritage overlay, mapped in Brisbane City Plan 2014, identifies places that have local or state cultural heritage significance.
 The Heritage overlay code determines suitable development that can take place on or adjoining these sites.
 This includes the reuse of these sites to ensure the cultural heritage of a place or area and Indigenous cultural values are not compromised.

 Brisbane City Council's Heritage Register Database is the best way to search for places on the Heritage Register and the reasons for their listing.
 You can also view the Heritage overlay in the Brisbane City Plan 2014 interactive mapping.